agnanachandran/agnanachandran.github.io/source/_posts/2017-04-12-onwards-and-upwards.markdown

 So I wanna unwind for a bit, and really focus on the goals I haven't been prioritizing.
 But of course, I can't do this forever; I only have enough money saved to justify doing this for a few months.

 Being in a co-op program, you might have thought I'd've figured it all out by now.
 I thought I would have too, but as graduation grew closer, I realized I hadn't quite found what I was looking for in terms of a full-time job.
 Being in co-op has helped tremendously in figuring out what aspects of software engineering I enjoy and which ones I don't.
-I've gained invaluable experiences and learned a ton about software, tech companies, and the work life in general.
+I've gained invaluable experiences and learned a ton about creating software, tech companies, and the work life in general.

 {% img center /images/golden_gate_bridge.jpg %}